masonwan/ember-app-tester/README.md

 Utilities to test Ember apps.

-AppTester assumes that your fixture apps looks like below:
+AppsLoader assumes that your fixture apps looks like below:

 ```
 apps/